 Goldin first exhibited at Matthew Marks Gallery in 1992.
 Her work has been the subject of two major touring retrospectives: one organized in 1996 by the Whitney Museum of American Art and another, in 2001, by the Centre Pompidou, Paris, and Whitechapel Art Gallery, London.
 Recent exhibitions include the slide and video presentation Sisters, Saints & Sybils at La Chapelle de la Salpêtrière, Paris, contributions to the 40th Les Rencontres d'Arles in 2009, and Goldin's Scopophilia exhibition that was part of Patrice Chéreau's special 2011 program at the Louvre.
 Goldin was admitted to the French Legion of Honor in 2006 and received the Hasselblad Foundation International Award in 2007.
-Most recently, she was awarded the 2012 Edward MacDowell medal.
+In 2012 The Macdowell Colony awarded Goldin the Edward MacDowell Medal for her enduring vision and creativity.
+Also in 2012, The Museu de Arte Moderna in Rio de Janeiro mounted an exhibition of Goldin’s work.
 Goldin lives and works in Paris and New York.